-- The case was first taken up in the U.S. District Court for the Northern District of Texas Amarillo Division, where Judge Mathew Kacsmaryk issued a preliminary injunction in the case blocking the FDA's approval of mifepristone - Judge Kacsmaryk's ruling directed the FDA to suspend its approval of the mifepristone as the litigation continued, but gave the FDA seven days to appeal the case to the 5th Circuit before the order took effect.
-This ruling would block the sale and distribution of mifepristone in the entire country and block access to the drug in states where abortion is legal and protected. - Less than an hour after Judge Kacsmaryk issued his ruling, Judge Thomas O. Rice of the U.S. District Court for the Eastern District of Washington blocked the FDA from slowing down any access to the drug in 17 states and the District of Columbia - The Biden administration immediately appealed the Texas ruling and the U.S. Court of Appeals for the Fifth Circuit said that mifepristone could remain available as the case is being reviewed, but with restrictions. - Biden administration went to the Supreme Court and the justices stated that the availability of mifepristone should remain as it is for now (full access, without the restrictions) - until the Fifth Circuit hears arguments and makes a decision - Key Point: The Supreme Court's decision to grant the stay means mifepristone will remain accessible for now, until a final court ruling has been made - Specifically, this means that the Texas judge's decision to suspend mifepristone can't happen before his decision is reviewed in an "appeal."
-The Supreme Court's stay does not mean that they have issued a ruling in this case.
-If the Texas Judge's decision is upheld in the appeal, the FDA will likely appeal the decision again, this time to the Supreme Court - Oral arguments for the case were heard on May 17 in the Fifth Circuit Court of Appeals and the decision can come out any time
+- The case was first taken up in the U.S. District Court for the Northern District of Texas Amarillo Division, where Judge Mathew Kacsmaryk issued a preliminary injunction blocking the FDA's approval of mifepristone. - Judge Kacsmaryk's ruling directed the FDA to suspend its approval of the mifepristone as the litigation continued, but gave the FDA seven days to appeal the case to the 5th Circuit before the order took effect.
+This ruling would block the sale and distribution of mifepristone in the entire country and block access to the drug in states where abortion is legal and protected. - Less than an hour after Judge Kacsmaryk issued his ruling, Judge Thomas O. Rice of the U.S. District Court for the Eastern District of Washington blocked the FDA from slowing down any access to the drug in 17 states and the District of Columbia. - The Biden administration immediately appealed the Texas ruling, and the U.S. Court of Appeals for the Fifth Circuit said that mifepristone could remain available as the case is being reviewed, but with restrictions. - Biden administration went to the Supreme Court, and the justices stated that the availability of mifepristone should remain as it is for now (full access, without the restrictions) - Key Point: The Supreme Court's decision to grant the stay means mifepristone will remain accessible for now. - Specifically, this means that the Texas judge's decision to suspend mifepristone can't happen before his decision is reviewed in an "appeal."
+The Supreme Court's stay does not mean that they issued a ruling in this case. - The Fifth Circuit Court of Appeals heard oral arguments for the case on May 17, 2023, and made a decision on August 16.
+The decision reinstated pre-2016 restrictions on the abortion medication mifepristone (though it did not revoke the initial approval of the drug). - Restrictions include having to obtain the drug in person and prohibiting access through mail or telemedicine, which would make abortion care more difficult for people in many states, especially those who have difficulty traveling or who are at high risk for viruses like COVID-19. - The US Department of Justice has appealed this decision to the Supreme Court, which has taken on the case and will hear oral arguments on March 26, 2024.